Struggling to choose between Ibanez GSR200 and Yamaha TRBX174?

 With the whole weekend testing of both these models, I can assure you, you’re not going to make a “wrong” decision here.
 However, there are some differences that might make one bass model better than the other for your specific needs.

 Ibanez GSR200 vs Yamaha TRBX174: Comparison Overview

-Both of these bass are perfect beginner instruments that helps you to get started with bass on a small budget.
+Both of these basses are perfect beginner instruments that help you to get started with bass on a small budget.
 Let’s get into the matter:

 Body Construction and Material

 Both of these basses come with a stylish-looking double-cutaway body made from a top-notch Mahogany tonewood.
 GSR200 features a walnut urethane coating on the top which definitely makes it look alike premium bass.
 Whereas TRBX174 has a simple glossy finishing.